Boothbay, Maine

 Boothbay is a town in Lincoln County, Maine, United States.
 The population was 3,003 at the 2020 census.
-It includes the villages of Back Narrows, Dover, East Boothbay, Linekin, Oak Hill, Ocean Point, Spruce Shores, and Trevett.
-The Boothbay region is a center of summer tourist activity, and a significant part of its population does not live there year-round.
+It includes the neighborhoods of Back Narrows, Dover, Linekin, Oak Hill, Ocean Point, Spruce Shores, and the villages of East Boothbay and Trevett.
+Boothbay surrounds the town of Boothbay Harbor, a center of summer tourist activity, and a significant part of its population does not live there year-round.
 Five shipyards are located in the town, the largest of which is Washburn & Doughty.

 History

-The Abenaki people that lived in the region called it Winnegance.
+The Abenaki people who lived in the region called it Winnegance.
 The first European presence in the region was an English fishing outpost called Cape Newagen in 1623.
-A Englishman by the name of Henry Curtis purchased the right to settle Winnegance from the Abenaki Sachem Mowhotiwormet in 1666.
-However, the English were driven from their settlements by the Abenaki in 1676 during King Philip's War in 1676.
+An Englishman by the name of Henry Curtis purchased the right to settle Winnegance from the Abenaki Sachem Mowhotiwormet in 1666.
+However, the English were driven from their settlements by the Abenaki in 1676 during King Philip's War.
 The colonists returned after the war ended.
-In 1689 during King William's War, they were driven out again.
+In 1689, during King William's War, they were driven out again.
 Winnegance was abandoned entirely, and remained a desolate waste for 40 years.

-Colonel David Dunbar, governor of the Territory of Sagadahock, laid out a town in 1730 known as Townsend, and convinced about 40 families of Scots-Irish Presbyterians, largely from the north of Ireland, to settle here.
+Colonel David Dunbar, governor of the Territory of Sagadahock, established a settlement called Townsend, after Lord Charles Townshend, in 1730, and convinced approximately 40 families of Scots-Irish Presbyterians, largely from the north of Ireland, to settle there.
 Some were veterans of the Revolution of 1688.
-Named for Lord Charles Townshend, this settlement survived and was incorporated November 3, 1764.
-It was renamed Boothbay in 1842 after the hamlet of Boothby, which is located about a mile east of Welton le Marsh in Lincolnshire, England.
-Southport was set off in 1842 and incorporated as a town, followed in 1889 by Boothbay Harbor.
+The settlement survived and was incorporated as the town of Boothbay on November 3, 1764.
+In 1842, Townsend, now called Southport, split from Boothbay and was incorporated as its own town, followed by Boothbay Harbor in 1889.